 Chinchillas are unique in the way they decide to behave sometimes.

-One of the big keys I like to point out is never to assume you understand what’s going on if you have made a change in your chin’s life.
+One of the big keys is to never to assume you understand what’s going on, if you have made a change in your chin’s life.

-It’s easy to jump to a conclusion such as jealousy, anger, or playful behaviors, but make sure you keep an eye on the behavior and the situation for at least a few days from when you begin noticing it.
+It’s easy to jump to a conclusion a write something off as jealousy, anger, or playful behaviors, but make sure you keep an eye on the behavior and the situation for at least a few days from when you begin noticing it.